A Y A N A C O N T R E R A S

 2015, Park: Landon Brown + 96 Acres Editor and Executive Producer of Broadcast element

 Landon Brown and the Chicago-based arts project 96 Acres in collaboration with Vocalo presented a large-scale data visualization, public art, and radio broadcast event that occupied 1/2 mile of public street parking adjacent to Chicago’s Cook County Jail, the largest county jail in the United States.
 The event featured a Vocalo (Chicago Public Media, 91.1) broadcast of B.B.
 King’s 1970 performance, Live in Cook County Jail, as well as personal memories and stories connected to the history of the Cook County Jail in relation to Little Village and Chicago’s West side communities.
 The broadcast was heard through the AM/FM stereos of crowd-sourced automobiles, color-coded to visualize the racial statistics of today’s inmate population there.
+Maria Gaspar is an alumnus of the Vocalo Storytelling Workshop.

 2015, Three the Hard Way as a part of my University of Chicago Arts + Public Life Residency, for this group exhibition, my work particularly asked about the dialogue that can exist between older materials (photographs and records, particularly), and the hot-button issues that still haunt us today (police brutality, poverty, racism, et al).
 It also asked if we are in some sort of feedback loop, where the socio-political progress folks hoped to see come out of the Black Power era has yet to fully manifest itself.